PNG to SVG Converter

 Supports PNG, JPG, and WebP

-- Choose a conversion mode: Embed wraps your image losslessly inside an SVG container; Color Trace creates simplified vector shapes from the dominant colors.
+2. Choose a conversion mode.
+Embed wraps your image losslessly inside an SVG container.
+Color Trace creates simplified vector shapes from the dominant colors.

-- Adjust options — set custom width/height for Embed mode, or tune the number of colors and detail level for Color Trace.
+3. Adjust options.
+Set custom dimensions for Embed mode, or tune the color count and detail level for Color Trace.

-- Click "Convert to SVG" to generate the vector file.
+4. Click Generate SVG File to process the vector file.

-- Preview the result, then download the .svg file or copy the raw SVG code.
+5. Preview the result, then download the .svg file or copy the raw SVG code for your project.

 Frequently Asked Questions